shehjar/CarND_Term2_Project1_EKF/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project Completed Code
-Self-Driving Car Engineer Nanodegree Program
+For Self-Driving Car Engineer Nanodegree Program - This is a C++ implementation of the Extended Kalman Filter.

 ---